jackysatpal/5-day-forecast/README.md

-#### 5-day-forecast
+#### Weather Information

+User can find out the weather information depending on the city name.
-Weather forecast created in React and Redux.
+Created reusable components in React and Redux.

-For weather api, OpenWeatherMap api was used.
+Utilized OpenWeatherMap API to fetch the data.